Indentation responses of pressurized ellipsoidal and cylindrical elastic shells: Insights from shallow-shell theory: Methods

 In the current section, we will derive equations of equilibrium that characterize the local deformation of a given spheroidal shell, using the shallow-shell theory.
 We follow the presentation by Koiter and van der Heijden~\cite{Koiter_notes}.
 Further analysis of the equations of equilibrium will be included in \secref{results}.

 We start by mathematically describing an \textit{ellipsoidal} shell and the deformation imposed on it, and then address the special case of spheroids which are ellipsoids of revolution.
 The shells that we are interested in are thin, i.e., their thickness $t$ is much less than the other dimensions, so that they can be effectively treated as a two-dimensional surface.
+Besides encompassing a large class of artificial shells, thin-shell models have also been validated against experimental measurements for biological structures such as bacterial cell walls~\cite{Amir2014, Wong2017} and microtubules~\cite{Schaap2006}.